arnolddevos/syndicus/README.md

 will be joined at the close of the scope.

 Tasks are assumed to return `Result<(), Error>` where `Error` is an error type used throughout the application.
+When `scope` is combined with `Syndicate`

-Task input/output is assumed to be via a `Syndicate<Message>`.
-In this design `Message` and `Error` follow different paths and are handled separately.
+a task's messages and errors follow different paths and are handled separately.
-Tasks can be managed in sets (`JoinSet`) as they all have the same result type.